 On October 16, 2017, the TSX provided clarity regarding the application of Section 306 (Minimum Listing Requirements), Section 325 (Management) and Part VII (Halting of Trading, Suspension and Delisting of Securities) of the TSX Company Manual (collectively, the "Requirements") to TSX-listed issuers with business activities in the cannabis sector.
 In TSX Staff Notice 2017-0009, the TSX notes that issuers with ongoing business activities that violate U.S. federal law regarding cannabis are not in compliance with the Requirements.
 The TSX reminded issuers that, among other things, should the TSX find that a listed issuer is engaging in activities contrary to the Requirements, the TSX has the discretion to initiate a delisting review.
 Failure to comply with the Requirements could have a material adverse effect on the Company's business, financial condition and results of operations.
-The Company's Common Shares commenced trading on the TSX (under the symbol "ALEF") on March 19, 2019.
-The Company also has a class of convertible debentures (ALEF.DB) and a class of warrants (ALEF.WT) trading on the TSX.
+Following the completion of the Arrangement, on March 19, 2019, the common shares of Aleafia Health ceased trading on the TSXV and commenced trading on the TSX under the symbol "ALEF", which was subsequently changed to "AH" on May 27, 2020.

-The Company is subject to changing rules and regulations promulgated by a number of governmental and self-regulated organizations, including, but not limited to, the Canadian Securities Administrators, the TSX, and the Ontario Securities Commission.
+Aleafia Health is subject to changing rules and regulations promulgated by a number of governmental and self-regulated organizations, including, but not limited to, the Canadian Securities Administrators, the TSX, and the Ontario Securities Commission.
 These rules and regulations continue to evolve in scope and complexity, creating many new requirements.